 Implementing an Inclement Weather Policy

 Before inclement weather strikes, employers should ensure they have an informative and sufficient inclement weather policy in place.
 Generally, a good policy includes:

 How employees will be contacted about closings; and

 Guidelines for employees who cannot get to work when the business remains open.

 An appropriate inclement weather policy should inform employees of what to expect during inclement weather and provide guidance to supervisors and managers on making closing decisions and ensuring that all employees are appropriately compensated.

-If your organization has questions regarding any of the above information, please contact your Kutak Rock attorney, the authors of this alert listed in the right-hand column of this page, or any other members of our National Labor and Employment practice.
+If your organization has questions regarding any of the above information, please contact your Kutak Rock attorney, the authors of this alert below, or any other members of our National Labor and Employment practice.